 5) Tailor: One of the many problems associated with the “revolution” in electronic applications is that electronic submission encourages applicants to be generic.
 The “point, click, apply” mentality that yields poor results on the internship/job market also yields poor results for many graduate school applicants.
 Each statement should be tailored for the strengths of the individual program in question, (convincingly) citing faculty, courses, and specific initiatives that the applicant intends to leverage as a student.
 Part of what admissions committees are looking for in applicants is intellectual capability, but they are also looking for “fit.”
 As an exercise, if the applicant can replace the name of our program with any other MPA/MPP program in their statement, and the statement still makes sense, the statement isn’t well-tailored to a specific program.

 6) Tell us a New “Story”: After reviewing several hundred applications, admissions officers find that each statement tends to run together because applicants rely on many of the same strategies to tell their story.
 The trick is to balance professionalism and maturity with creativity.
 Give us an example of how you resolved a problem using an interdisciplinary, entrepreneurial approach.
 Discuss a public policy space that you feel would benefit from a new infusion of energy or ideas.
 However you decide to tell your story, make it innovative.

-If you have questions about attending Cornell University's Institute for Public Affairs, we encourage you to request more information today!
+If you have questions about attending the MPA Program at Cornell Jeb E. Brooks School of Public Policy, we encourage you to request more information today!